This Is the Six: Influences, style and themes

-Prior to the release of the album, band members promised that the general sound of This Is the Six would be similar to The North Stands for Nothing but "a lot more polished".
-Adding that, "the melodic parts you’re used to will be more melodic and the heavy parts heavier".
-Vocalist Taylor explained that "[the band] went in to recording without a genre in [their] heads", adding that they just wanted to write together without worrying about the result.
+Prior to the release of the album, band members promised that the general sound of This Is the Six would be similar to The North Stands for Nothing but "a lot more polished", adding that "the melodic parts you’re used to will be more melodic and the heavy parts heavier".
+Vocalist Taylor explained that "[the band] went in to recording without a genre in [their] heads"; instead, they simply wanted to write together without worrying about the result.
 While discussing the album with BBC Radio 1 DJ Daniel P. Carter, guitarist Long said that "some of the stuff we do on the album you couldn't really do as a straight hardcore band or a straight metal band", concluding that "it kind of clashes in-between".
 Many critics have described This Is the Six as metalcore.
+Andrew Neufeld, lead vocalist of the Canadian hardcore punk band Comeback Kid, is featured on the album's opener, "Dead Behind the Eyes".

 The album title refers to the close relationship that While She Sleeps have with their fans – 'The Six' are the five members of the band and their fan base.
 The band also call themselves 'Sleeps' for short and there is 6 letters in that name, as well as referring to their fans as the 'Sleeps Army'.
 Taylor revealed in an interview that the lyrics on the album follow a general theme about the current state of England.
 When talking about the track "Love at War", he explained; "that's just about how our forefathers have fought for our country and the respect that we feel like they don't get [from] a lot of people".